-♦ The Dunajec River Gorge – a gorge, characterized by some of the most interesting geological and geomorphological structures and area-specific natural ecosystems with little anthropogenic influence
+♦ The Dunajec River Gorge - characterized by some of the most interesting geological and geomorphological structures and area-specific natural ecosystems with little anthropogenic influence

-♦ Zakopane - a little bit like a Polish Chamonix, the resort is very dynamic all over the year, with a splendid mountain frame and undeniable charm of wooden architecture
+♦ Zakopane - resorta bit like Chamonix of the Carpathians - popular with skiers in winter and with hikers and climbers year-round, with a splendid mountain frame and undeniable charm of wooden architecture

 Day 1.
 Arrival to Krakow